supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

     ![](../media/lab-02/image050.png)

-    In this lab, we explored the Fabric interface, created a Fabric workspace, and a Lakehouse.
+    In this lab, we explored the Fabric interface, and created a Fabric workspace, and a Lakehouse.
 In the next lab, we will learn how to use Shortcuts in Lakehouse to connect to ADLS Gen2 data and how to transform this data using views.

 # References
 Fabric Analyst in a Day (FAIAD) introduces you to some of the key functions available in Microsoft Fabric.
 In the menu of the service, the Help (?) section has links to some great resources.